 When Ken returned home, he developed the pillow radio for hospital patient's private listening.
 When his idea was rejected by his employer, his entrepreneurial spirit kicked in and he started a small electronics company in 1948 called Dahlberg Inc. In 1955, a team of committed scientists and Ken invented the first Miracle-Ear hearing aid.

 In the years since then, we’ve made thousands of technological advances.
 Ken was extremely passionate about helping people improve their lives through better hearing.
 Seventy years later, there are over 1,500 Miracle-Ear Centers nationwide dedicated to helping millions of people hear better.

-Miracle-Ear continues to be passionate about helping others hear the world around them, including those in our communities who are unable to afford hearing healthcare.
+Miracle-Ear carries on Ken Dahlberg's mission and continues to be passionate about helping others hear the world around them, including those in our communities who are unable to afford hearing healthcare.
 Through the Gift of Sound™, Miracle-Ear provides hearing aids to individuals who cannot afford them.
 To date, thousands of hearing aids have been donated to children and adults nationwide.

 If you are interested in how the Miracle-Ear Foundation may help you or a loved one experience the Gift of Sound, learn more today about the eligibility requirements for the Miracle-Ear Foundation.